 Doctors also examine the inside of the eye with an ophthalmoscope Ophthalmoscopy A person who has eye symptoms should be checked by a doctor.
 However, some eye disorders cause few or no symptoms in their early stages, so the eyes should be checked regularly (every 1 to 2... read more for signs that the pressure within the skull is increased.

 If findings suggest that the pressure within the skull is increased, doctors do imaging tests immediately to check for swelling, bleeding, a structural abnormality that blocks the flow of cerebrospinal fluid, or a mass in the brain (such as a tumor, an accumulation of blood, or an abscess).
-If test results indicate increased pressure, doctors may drill a small hole in the skull and insert a device into one of the fluid-filled spaces (ventricles) in the brain.
+If imaging test results indicate increased pressure, doctors may drill a small hole in the skull and insert a device into one of the fluid-filled spaces (ventricles) in the brain.
 This device is used to reduce the pressure and monitor it during treatment.

 The person’s response to certain maneuvers can help doctors determine whether the brain stem is functioning normally: